All Episodes

 Democrats are on defense next election season.

-And I think that all of this is doable, and we can get the country turned around, and and hopefully that's our goal.
+And I think that all of this is doable and we can get the country turned around.

 And that means using the two big weapons that they have in the majority, which would be the power of the purse and the power of subpoena.

-You know, I'd like to know the answer to the origins of the COVID 19 virus.
+You know, I'd like to know the answer to the origins of the COVID-19 virus.

-What why was American taxpayer dollars going to a virology lab in Wuhan, China?
+Why was American taxpayer dollars going to a virology lab in Wuhan, China?

-Why would why were they getting your money?
+Why were they getting your money?

-Why why would what didn't they know about the gain of function research that was going on there?
+What didn't they know about the gain of function research that was going on there?

 Everybody knew it.